vha/reddit_multipost/README.md

 # Reddit multipost

-Tool to post to multiple subreddits at the same time that works with both text and image posts.
+Command line tool to post to multiple subreddits at the same time that works with both text and image posts.
 Can also automatically post a comment on image posts after creation.

 ### Setup
 - Rename `clients_secrets_template.json` to `clients_secrets.json`.